 Bioceramics refers to a class of ceramic materials used to repair or replace damaged bone tissue.
 They offer many advantages such as biocompatibility, non-toxicity, dimensional stability, and most importantly, bioinertness in endodontic applications.

-Ceramics for the human body are called bioceramics. are primarily used for medical implants, either in the form of bulk components or as coatings or fillers.
-Orthopedic procedures that involve the surgical installment of these implants are aimed at replacing hip, knee, joint, cranio-maxillofacial and spinal hard tissues and are becoming very popular as the world’s population continues to age.
+Bioceramics are primarily used as medical implants, either in bulk form or as coatings or fillers.
+Orthopedic procedures involving the surgical installation of bioceramic implants include the replacement of hip, knee, joint, craniomaxillofacial, and spinal hard tissue, among others.
+The use of bioceramics has become popular as the world population continues to age.

 There are several other important applications of ceramics in medical instruments and tools, including tissue engineering scaffolds; medical pumps; blood shear valves for hematology testing; drug delivery devices; piezoelectric components for medical tools and instruments; and ceramic-to-metal assemblies for imaging equipment.
 Also, ceramic particles and microspheres are becoming popular for cancer radiotherapy and other targeted therapies.

 Find More Info